NHOrus/srwq-compilation/episode-15.md

 "Oh, cool.
 I'm Katina Tarask, I'm the teams crazy one.
 There's a WildRaubtier sitting out there with no pilot, it'd be better if we gave it to a real person than one of Echidna's pod-people."

-"......Yes.
+"...Yes.
 I suppose it would.
 Well, I'd like to meet the others.
 See you around."

 She walks off.
 You look around at Axel, then at the dress in your hands.